elixir-nx/nx/torchx/README.md

 <h1><img src="https://github.com/elixir-nx/nx/raw/main/torchx/torchx.png" alt="Torchx" width="400"></h1>

-Elixir client for LibTorch (from PyTorch).
+Elixir client for PyTorch (through the LibTorch C++ frontend).
 It includes a backend for `Nx` for native execution of tensor operations (inside and outside of `defn`).

-This project is currently alpha and it supports most of the Nx API, aside from a few functions and function options.

 ## Installation